Multidimensional Dickman distribution and operator selfdecomposability: Dickman distributions over R d

 The following proposition establishes the integro-partial differential equation for the density of distributions in $\mc D(\mathbb{I}, H)$.
-It thus gives a multivariate counterpart for the equation \eqref{eq: Dickman_ODE}, see also \cite[Lemma 3]{ChamayouSchorr1975}.
-Our result, however, holds in a weak sense, treating the density as a generalised function operating on the Schwartz space of rapidly decreasing functions \cite{mitrea2013distributions}.
+It thus gives a multivariate counterpart for the equation \eqref{eq: Dickman_ODE}, see also \cite[Lem.
+3]{ChamayouSchorr1975}.
+Our result, however, holds in a weak sense, treating the density as a tempered distribution.
+See \cite{mitrea2013distributions} for a definition of weak derivative.

 \begin{proposition} Let $\theta>0$ and $\nu\in H$ be given.
 Let $f(\mb x)$, $\mb x\in \Rd$, denote the probability density function (given as a generalised function) of the $\mc D(\frac 1 \theta I, \nu)$ distribution.
 Then it satisfies the integro-partial differential equation